do0gra/do0gra.github.io/_site/abatload_agenttesla.md

 [back](./)

-# Delivery and installation of a AsyncRAT
+# DBatloader delivering Agent Tesla

 While reading up on malware news, I came across this post by asec: https://asec.ahnlab.com/en/85834/ that describes a campaign involving distribution of a malware using batch files packaged into a MS CAB file.
 This malware was known as DBATLoader and the CAB file header it was packaged in was modified to bypass security controls.